-FEATURES OF KERALA'S LABOUR FORCE Changes in Demographic Structure
+FEATURES OF KERALA'S LABOUR FORCE

+Changes in Demographic Structure

 On the demographic front, Kerala has successfully transitioned from high birth and death rates to low birth and death rates.
 A sharp decline in fertility and the birth rates in the State occurred from the middle of the twentieth century.
 The decline in fertility rate in Kerala has been much faster than in the rest of India.
 In 1981, populations in the age group of 15-59 (also referred to as working age) years as proportions of the total populations of Kerala and India were 57.9 per cent and 53.9 per cent, respectively.
 Over the next two decades, the proportion of the working-age population (in total population) increased sharply in Kerala.
-In 2001, the proportion of the working-age population was 63.4 per cent in Kerala compared to 57 per cent in India as a whole.17
+In 2001, the proportion of the working-age population was 63.4 per cent in Kerala compared to 57.0 per cent in India as a whole (Thomas and Jayesh 2019).
+17

 However, the rate of growth of the working-age population in Kerala slowed down after 2001.
-Between 2001 and 2011, the proportion of the working-age population (in total population) increased marginally in Kerala from 63.4 per cent to 63.9 per cent, whereas the corresponding increase was from 57.0 per cent to 60.3 per cent (or by 3.3 percentage points) in the
+Between 2001 and 2011, the proportion of the working-age population (in total population) increased marginally in Kerala from 63.4 per cent to 63.9 per cent, whereas the corresponding increase was from 57.0 per cent to 60.3 per cent (or by 3.3 percentage points) in the country as whole.
+It appears that Kerala has already reached a stage at which it can benefit only marginally from the so-called demographic dividend.
+In contrast, the size of the working-age population is set to increase sharply in many other Indian States, especially in the northern and eastern parts of the country, including Uttar Pradesh and Bihar (Thomas and Jayesh 2019).

-17Thomas and Jayesh (2019).